 Basic education and secondary education must provide sufficient readiness and equal opportunities for applying to higher education.
 Each learner is seen as a potential higher education student.
+The educational rights of learners with special needs must be guaranteed through sufficient and equal individual support throughout the study path.

 It is important that everyone in Finland completes at least an upper secondary education degree, which is why early childhood education, comprehensive school and upper secondary education must be tuition-free and truly accessible to all.
 Tuition-free education covers learning materials and essential study equipment.
 The education is tuition-free for the whole degree study time.

+The education system must also take into account students in need of international protection and victims of human rights violations, and new supplementary study-based channels for entry to the country must be created for them.
 The integration of refugees and immigrants should be supported by offering them sufficient educational opportunities and promoting the identification of previously attained knowledge and education.
 Appropriations for affirmative action are made for early childhood education as well as primary and secondary education so that learners in need of especially strong support can be supported throughout their education path.
 Solutions for higher education accessibility are developed.
 The solutions consider the needs of such students who are in danger of being disadvantaged.

 It is important for young people to receive adequate guidance counselling throughout their education path for them to be able to make conscious and informed decisions.
 Particular attention needs to be paid to including underrepresented groups in education.
-Normative gender roles must not restrict applying to education or choosing a profession.
+Normative gender concepts, socioeconomic status or belonging to a minority must not limit access to education or a specific profession.
 Educational institutions may not collect information about such personal characteristics of their students and applicants as are irrelevant for student admission and studying.
 Students always have the right to refuse to provide such information.
+The student, degree and civil registers must accommodate the rights of transgender, non-binary and other gender minorities.